Student Codes of Conduct

 The Academic Code of Conduct is intended to maintain an atmosphere conducive to developing optimum classroom educational experiences for all members of the College community, faculty and students.
+Academic success is described not only by the grade received but also by how the grade is earned.
 A violation of the Academic Code of Conduct includes, but is not limited to, any act of cheating, plagiarism or electronic data fraud related to the instructional processes of South Suburban College.
+Academic sanctions for cheating and plagiarism may include failure of an assignment, failure of a quiz/exam, failure of a course or exclusion from a program of study.
+The sanctions are determined by the individual instructor and are clearly stated in each course syllabus.
+If a particular course policy is unclear, consult the individual instructor.

-Cheating is breaking the rules or creating an unfair advantage over someone else.
-Cheating includes, but is not limited to, taking credit for someone else’s answers or unauthorized use of any materials, resources or electronic devices while completing an exam, quiz or assignment at South Suburban College.
-Cheating also includes submitting someone else’s work as one’s own or helping another student cheat.
+Cheating is creating an unfair advantage over someone else.
+Cheating includes, but is not limited to, taking credit for someone else’s answers, submitting someone else’s work as one’s own, helping another student cheat, or unauthorized use of any materials, resources or electronic devices while completing an exam, quiz or assignment at South Suburban College.

 Plagiarism includes, but is not limited to, direct quotation or paraphrasing of the work of someone else without proper citation of the original source.

-For help avoiding plagiarism seek assistance from an instructor, the Academic Assistance Center or the Writing Center before submitting an assignment.
+For help avoiding cheating/plagiarism seek assistance from an instructor, the Academic Assistance Center or the Writing Center before submitting an assignment.

 Dress codes are flexible, but students may be requested to leave the campus if a mode or style of dress interferes with academic processes.